-- Be clear on what will happen with the information if someone discloses something about themselves, to ensure compliance with the Data Protection Acts 1988 - 2018.
-All personal information is subject to GDPR. - Liaise with your manager and/or HR Division as appropriate
+- Be aware that people don't always want to disclose their differences - Be willing to have conversations....listen - Have conversations in private - Ask for advice from relevant bodies - Be clear on what will happen with the information if someone discloses something about themselves, to ensure compliance with the Data Protection Acts 1988 2018.
+All personal information is subject to GDPR. - Regularly check in on your staff member's health and well-being if working remotely - Check in periodically to make sure working arrangements continue to be suitable - Liaise with your manager and/or HR Division as appropriate

-- EAOs can act as a confidential9 sounding board - If you are concerned about a member of staff you can suggest they contact the CSEAS for support
+- EAOs can act as a confidential sounding board - If you are concerned about a member of staff you can suggest they contact the CSEAS for support